 In 2013, the European Cyclists' Federation ranked the Netherlands and Denmark as the most bike-friendly countries in Europe.

-In 2014, agricultural exports earning €80.7 billion.
+In 2014 agricultural exports were worth €80.7 billion.

-In early 2014, Oxfam ranked the Netherlands as the country with the most nutritious, plentiful and healthy food.
+In early 2014, Oxfam ranked the Netherlands as the country with the most nutritious, plentiful, and healthy food.

-In 2015, the TV production conglomerate Endemol merged with Shine Group.
+In 2015, Endemol merged with Shine Group.

 In 2016, the Netherlands was ranked 2nd in the Global Enabling Trade Report.